 The first step to be more secure is to have a separate, strong password for each account you have.
 The second step is to have your password be complex.
 A complex password would contain the following:

 - Uppercase and lowercase letters, numbers and special characters (!,@,#,$, etc)

 - Passwords should be anywhere between 8 to 20 characters long

 What else can I do?

 For a more thorough explanation of what makes a password strong, please check out our post “What makes a strong password?”.
 A few things to avoid is to not have any personal information in your password.
 Try not to use your name, family members names or birth dates.
 These are very easy to guess.
 Other things to avoid is to avoid repeated characters such as OOO or 999 and common sequences like ABC or 123.

-If you need help with password management or have any other technology related questions, feel free to call SandStorm IT at 901-475-0275.
+If you need help with any other technology related questions, feel free to call SandStorm IT at 901-475-0275.